 Background

-Kronika světové války was not a book like the context here indicates, but sub-titles in the booklet series Světová válka slovem i obrazem (The World War in words and pictures) issued by the publisher Emil Šolc in Karlín from October 1914 onwards.
+Kronika světové války (Chronice of the World War) was not a book like the context here indicates, but sub-titles in the booklet series Světová válka slovem i obrazem (The World War in words and pictures) issued by the publisher Emil Šolc in Karlín from October 1914 onwards.
 They were published every two weeks and were later assembled in six large volumes.
 Editor in chief was Adolf Srb who was assisted by a group of experts.
 The series is richly illustrated, is very detailed and is generally of high quality.
 In total it contains nearly 2000 pages.

 Emil Šolc was also publisher of the weekly Český svět who in 1913 printed the well known picture of Jaroslav Hašek and Zdeněk Matěj Kuděj in female bathing gear. Šolc originated from Telč where he also acted as a publisher.
 In 1913 he bought the bookshop and publishing house of Rudolf Storch in Karlín.
 In 1919 the publishing house was merged with publisher Šimáček.